bsdimp/freebsd-git-docs/big-picture.md

 The name of the default branch will be `main` in keeping with the new git default name.
-The beta mirror at github used the old default of `master` as it's default branch.
+The beta mirror at github used the old default of `master` as its default branch.
 Users migrating from that will need to adjust their tooling.

 The plan for github is still working out the details.
 The basic plan